 Keep in mind that this fibre cement cladding is not 100% fire-resistant, and it still can catch fire.
 But it takes much more time for a fibre cement siding to get on fire in comparison with wood or vinyl, for example.
 On top of that, it takes several hours of constant heat for a fibre cement exterior to meltdown completely.
 Both of these features give the house owner time to call firefighters before irreversible damage has been done.

-Even though the fibre cement is fire-resistant, this does not have any adverse effect on the durability.
-It has an expected lifetime of 50 years, is user friendly, and water and weather resistant.
+Even though the fibre cement is fire-resistant, this does not have any adverse effect on durability.
+It has an expected lifetime of 50 years, is user-friendly, and water and weather-resistant.

 Brick and Stone Siding

-Brick and stones are naturally fire-resistant material.
-They neither catch fire and nor they spread any.
+Brick and stones are naturally fire-resistant materials.
+They neither catch fire and nor spread any.
 According to many professionals, the house gets on fire when the flames reach behind the siding.
 This way, it can cause damage to the interior walls.